MicrosoftDocs/cpp-docs/docs/ide/how-to-set-preferences.md

 ## Show or hide line numbers

-To specify whether line numbers show on the left of the editor windows, navigate to and check or uncheck **Line Numbers**:
+To specify whether line numbers show on the left of the editor windows, navigate to and check or un-check **Line Numbers**:

 ![Line numbers](media/tools-options-line-numbers.png)

 ## Create keyboard shortcuts

 All commands in Visual Studio can be made with keyboard shortcuts using various combinations of keys with the Ctrl, Alt and Shift keys.
-You can create your own shortcuts by navigating to **Tools** > **Options** > **Environment** > **Keyboard**.
+You can create your own shortcuts by navigating to **Tools** > **Options** > **Environment** > **Keyboard** (or type **Ctrl + Q** and search for "shortcuts").
 For more information, see [Identify and customize keyboard shortcuts in Visual Studio](/visualstudio/ide/identifying-and-customizing-keyboard-shortcuts-in-visual-studio).